 In an exclusive interview with Hardin in late September, after police discovered two dead bodies inside his business at the corner of Livingston and Seymour, 10TV asked him if he's settled the case with the Al Husaini family.

 “I have talked to the family about their headstone and about everything they were supposed to get,” Hardin said.

-The family says after their mother died at the hospital, she was taken to the Greater Faith Missionary Baptist Church in Columbus where Shawnte Hardin is the senior pastor.
+The family says after their mother died at the hospital, she was taken to the Greater Faith Missionary Baptist Church in Akron where Shawnte Hardin was the senior pastor.